rockettheme/docs/Docs/joomla/templates/hadron/demo_module_4.md

 :   1. **mod_custom** [12%, 5%, se]

-This area of the front page is a **mod_custom** module.
+This area of the front page is a **Custom HTML** module.
 In this instance, the module makes up the title and text description of the RokSprocket module below it.

 >> Any **mod_custom** (Custom HTML) modules are best handled using either RokPad or no editor as a WYSIWYG editor can cause issues with any code that exists in the **Custom Output** field.